Calima94/Train_Myo_Signals/README.md

 * Install the requirements libraries descrited in requirements.txt
 * run main.py

 This project runs with Python 3 (not compatible with Python 2).
-This project was tested with Python3.8, but could run with others python3 versions.
+This project was tested with Python3.8, but could run with others Python 3 versions.